CPSLint: A Domain-Specific Language Providing Data Validation and Sanitisation for Industrial Cyber-Physical Systems: Conclusion and future work

 \section{Conclusion and future work}

-We have introduced \CPSLint as a DSL specialised for preparation of machine data prior to data-centric workflows, e.g., anomaly detection and identification.
-We demonstrated \CPSLint's capabilities with examples, especially the ability to compartmentalise machine data in accordance with system execution phases.
-The output of \CPSLint, which is Python code, can be conveniently orchestrated alongside targeted data-centric solutions.
+We introduced \CPSLint as a DSL for preparing machine data for data-centric workflows, such as anomaly detection and identification.
+We demonstrated its capabilities through examples, particularly its ability to compartmentalise data according to system execution phases. \CPSLint has two backends~\cite{Odyurt:2026:ImplementingCPSLint}: one generates Python code for orchestration alongside or prior to data-centric solutions, and the other directly interprets the specification using its Rascal implementation for debugging, with high-granularity logs and intermediate outputs.
+We evaluated both pipelines against each other and a pure Python implementation, comparing resource usage in terms of CPU time and memory.

-We have also covered many advantages of using a DSL for this type of activity in \Cref{sec:discussion}, such as expressiveness, consistency throughout different implementations, enabling accessibility to experts without programming knowledge.
+As introduced in \Cref{sec:introduction}, a natural question arises: Why use a DSL~\cite{Mernik:2005:WHDD, Tomassetti:2020:RLAD} rather than implementing the functionality directly within the targeted solution?
+In this context, a DSL offers several advantages.

+\textbf{Separation of concerns:} As noted in \Cref{subsec:data_preprocessing}, preprocessing involves compartmentalising machine data according to the use-case.
+Each use-case has a distinct set of execution phases, whereas the targeted solutions consuming phase data, such as FDI workflows, remain unchanged.
+It is therefore advantageous to separate these concerns and delegate dynamic aspects of machine data to a descriptive tool which can be individually reconfigured.
+Beyond phase definitions, expected corruptions could also be considered dynamic, for instance, depending on machine type or model.

+\textbf{Declarative expressiveness:} The expressiveness of a DSL, being closer to domain language, enables this reconfigurability.
+It facilitates the involvement of domain experts who may not be programmers.

+\textbf{Standardisation and consistency:} A DSL enforces a contained and consistent set of rules, providing a stronger alternative to diverse programming styles in a general-purpose language.
+This is particularly beneficial in larger organisations where tasks are distributed among different engineers.
+In other words, the use of general-purpose languages by different programmers often results in ad hoc solutions.
+In contrast, a specialised DSL with a limited vocabulary ensures that the generated Python (or other) code employs embedded methodical techniques for supported functionality, such as filtering unwanted substrings.
+This methodical approach applies to both sanitisation and remediation techniques.

+\textbf{On demand code generation:} An additional advantage of \CPSLint, specifically in Python code generation mode, is the specificity of the generated code in relation with the task at hand, i.e., its \emph{on demand} nature.
+Although \CPSLint can be extended to support extensive catalogues of sanitisation and remediation techniques, individual use-cases require only a subset.
+The generated Python code therefore includes only the necessary functionality, avoiding the overhead of a maximalist package designed to serve all use-cases and resulting in a more streamlined approach.